 - Increases in oil prices

-- Government spending more than it takes in through taxes
+- The government spends more than it takes in through taxes

 - Poor economic conditions